-Ms Eckert: Only if he is running a separate company and a separate business.
+Ms Eckert: Only if the strata manager running a separate company and a separate business.

-Ms Mitchell: If he is doing that, is he obliged to disclose that to us or can a person just do it?
+Ms Mitchell: If the strata manager is doing that, is s/he obliged to disclose that to us or can a person just do it?

 Ms Eckert: We would be concerned if a person went to you and said he was a licensed real estate agent who was offering to manage your property simply because he was a licensed real estate agent but then manages the property under a separate company.
 You could certainly come to us and lodge a complaint if that happened.
-We view it that a person has an obligation to tell you because if he is holding out that he is doing this as a real estate agent, he should be doing it in the one business.
+We view it that a person has an obligation to tell you because if the strata manager is holding out that the business is conducted as a real estate agent, it should be done in the one business.
 That is the view we take.